railwayapp/docs/src/docs/guides/logs.md

   // (required) The content of the log
   msg: string;

-  // Severity of the log (default info)
+  // Severity of the log
   level: "debug" | "info" | "warn" | "error";

   // Custom attributes (query via @name:value)